Relational Fielding

 A Group Process for Relational Presence and Trauma Integration

 Relational Fielding is an emergent group process of tending and participating in relational fields with devotional presence and loving awareness, cultivating the capacity to meet and integrate what arises.
 This guided, co-creative process supports embodiment, awakening, healing, and growth across personal, interpersonal, collective, and transpersonal dimensions, oriented toward the remembrance of wholeness.
-When rooted in our inherent interconnectedness, and sourcing from our collective intelligence, the group field becomes a space of resource, trauma integration, transformation, and the harvesting of insight.
+When rooted in our inherent interconnectedness, and sourcing from our collective intelligence, the group field can become a space of resource, trauma integration, transformation, and the harvesting of insight.

 Facilitation, Agency, and the Shared Relational Field